-Studies show that only one in three millennials is investing in the stock market.
+Studies show that only one in three millennials are investing in the stock market.
 Ally Financial cited that 66 percent of people aged 18 to 29 find the stock market scary or intimidating.
 Unfortunately, that fear could have major implications toward their retirement.

 The oldest millennials, or Generation Y, were in their late 20s at the time of the latest recession.
 They saw their parents affected by the plummeting stock market or struggled themselves to find adequate employment while tackling student debt.